Linaro/website/_services/power-management.md

 icon: /assets/images/content/Icon_Power_Management_Tuning.svg
 image: /assets/images/content/LinaroDSVertical.png
 ---
 ## Linaro has a world class team with deep understanding of the Arm architecture and Linux power management framework.
-In Developer Services we have:
+In [Linaro Developer Services](https://www.linaro.org/services/) we have:

 * Hands on experience tuning the Energy Aware Scheduler in the Linux kernel for several SoCs
 * Experience maintaining long term EAS branches in the Linaro Stable Kernel (LSK) for use by Linaro members